Locations:

 Advertisement

-Antepartum doulas assist with pregnancies that require special care and attention.
-They provide physical and emotional support to pregnant individuals with high-risk pregnancies, who are on bed rest or who are experiencing unmanageable symptoms, like severe morning sickness.
+Pregnancy (or antepartum) doulas assist with pregnancies that require special care and attention.
+They provide physical and emotional support to pregnant people with high-risk pregnancies, who are on bed rest or who are experiencing unmanageable symptoms, like severe morning sickness.
+Pregnancy doulas also:

 • Plan and prepare meals.